Existing sanitary sewer interceptors will be replaced in four project areas that impact Fort Worth Council District 11, Haltom City and Blue Mound.

 Map 2 is in Blue Mound, north and west of Council District 2.
 It extends northwesterly from the Blue Mound/Fort Worth city line – just south of Independence Road – to S Blue Mound Road.

-Map 4 is in Haltom City.
+Map 4 is in Council District 2.
 It extends from Thomas Road at Lower Birdville Road to Thomas Road at Orval Court.

 Also included in this capital improvement project is converting a City of Fort Worth meter station to solar power and updating the structural design of the meter station.